zeamador/lattice-recipes/docs/requirements/product_description.md

 ## Target Audience

 Lattice will appeal to amatuer chefs who love cooking, especially meals with several dishes.
 Anyone who has cooked a Thanksgiving dinner knows how challenging it is to coordinate multiple dishes in the kitchen and will appreciate a simpler way to organize their work.
-Professional chefs, conversely, don’t need an application to tell them how to cook many dishes at once, they have enough experience to do it easily themselves.
+Professional chefs, conversely, don’t need an application to tell them how to cook many dishes at once.
+They have enough experience to do it easily themselves.

 ## Problems Lattice Solves

 When preparing several dishes at the same time, people may take more time than is actually needed or finish one dish after another has already gone cold.
-Combining several recipes into a single list of steps provides users with a more efficient, simple workflow that guarantees all of the dishes to come out at as close to the same time as possible.
+Combining several recipes into a single list of steps provides users with a more efficient, simple workflow that guarantees all of the dishes come out at as close to the same time as possible.

 ## Strengths and Weaknesses of Competitors